caseda/homey_zw-ccl/README.md

 This uses the official Z-Wave alliance's database to create the initial start of the driver in `app.json`.
 Which includes all parameters and device (type) id's.
 This definitely needs to be checked afterwards if everything is right (and add for example the number range).
-And this still misses the capabilities.
+And this still misses the capabilities, icons, learnmode and unlearnmode (optional).
-How that is done is shown in the [Developer Library](https://developers.athom.com/library/zwave/).
+How that is added is shown in the [Developer Library](https://developers.athom.com/library/zwave/).

 You can find the id's in:
 The (unknown) device's settings -> Node Information after inclusion